-Something strange is happening in backend engineering.
-The tools writing our code are getting smarter every quarter, but the infrastructure those tools have to target hasn't changed in a decade.
-We're pointing increasingly capable AI agents at the same sprawling, multi-service architectures we built for human developers, and then wondering why the output is fragile.
+Something interesting is happening in backend engineering.
+The tools writing our code are getting smarter every month, but the infrastructure those tools have to target hasn't changed much in a decade.
+We're pointing increasingly capable AI agents at the same multi-service architectures we built for human developers, and in many cases, the output is more fragile than it needs to be.

 The conversation around AI-assisted development has been almost entirely about the models.
 Which agent is best.
 Which IDE integration is fastest.
 Which model scores highest on SWE-bench.
-But there's a quieter, more consequential question that almost nobody is asking: what should the target architecture look like when the developer is an AI?
+But there's a quieter, more consequential question that fewer people are asking: what should the target architecture look like when AI is writing a growing share of the code?

 Here's the core tension.
 Modern backend architecture evolved to solve human organizational problems.
 Microservices exist because teams needed to deploy independently.
 ORMs exist because developers didn't want to write SQL.
 Docker exists because "works on my machine" was destroying release cycles.
 Kubernetes exists because container orchestration is hard.

-None of these tools were designed with the assumption that code would be written by a language model.
+These tools work.
+Teams ship production software on them every day and will continue to do so.
+But none of them were designed with the assumption that a language model would be writing and modifying the code.
 They were designed for humans working in teams across long time horizons with institutional knowledge about how the pieces fit together.

 An AI coding agent doesn't have institutional knowledge.
 It has a context window.
-And every additional service in your stack, every configuration file, every implicit dependency between systems, consumes that context window and introduces another surface where the agent can hallucinate.
+And every additional service in your stack, every configuration file, every implicit dependency between systems, consumes that context window and introduces another surface where the agent can make mistakes.

 Backend-as-a-Service platforms